zcrayman/tut-data/4/README.ftl.md

     <@snippet path="src/main/java/com/yummynoodlebar/persistence/repository/OrderStatusRepository.java"  prefix="complete" />

 This looks similar to the JPA custom method, and the concept is the same.
 Create a new method and annotate it with a @Query, passing a string containing OQL to perform the query with.

 This query selects the distinct elements from the YummyNoodleBar Region where the order is given and then orders by statusDate, which is a property on OrderStatus.

-This will pass, with the correct ordering of the history, ordered by status date.
+This test will now pass with the correct ordering of the history ordered by status date.

-You can check it by again running:
+You can check it by running:

 ```sh
 $ ./gradlew test